BatoolBtoush/data-structures-and-algorithms/stack-queue-pseudo/README.md

 whereas the enqueue method of PseudoQueue class will be pushing into stack1.

-And dequeue is popping from stack1, pushing into stack2, then popping one node by one and returning the last added node.
+And dequeue is popping from stack1, pushing into stack2, then popping one node by one and returning the first added node to the stack.

 <br>